prometheus/docs/content/docs/instrumenting/writing_exporters.md

 Accordingly, these labels belong up in the scrape configs of Prometheus via whatever service discovery you’re using.
-It’s okay to apply the concept of machine roles here as well, as it’s likely useful information for at least some of the people scraping it.
+It’s okay to apply the concept of machine roles here as well, as it’s likely useful information for at least some people scraping it.

 ### Types